coreybrowndev/next-gen-financial-learning-hub/Design/UseCases.md

 | **Actors:**                  | Administrator                                    |

 Flow:
-- The instructor logs into the system and selects the course to edit.
+- The Administrator logs into the system and selects the course to edit.
-- The instructor adds or modifies quiz questions or learning content.
+- The Administrator adds or modifies quiz questions or learning content.
 - The system saves the updates made to the course content and stores the changes in the database.
 - The system adds a new entry of the edit to the version history log of the content.